rage/java-programming/data/part-5/4-objects-and-references.md

 <!-- Vastaavan vertailutoiminnallisuuden rakentaminen onnistuu myös Henkilö-olioille.
 Alla vertailu on toteutettu Henkilo-oliolle, jolla ei ole erillista Paivays-oliota.
 Huomaa, että henkilöiden nimet ovat merkijonoja (eli olioita), joten niiden vertailussa käytetään equals-metodia. -->

-Building a similar comparison functionality is possible for Person objects, too.
+Building a similar comparison functionality is possible for Person objects too.
 Below, the comparison has been implemented for Person objects that don't have a separate SimpleDate object.
-Notice that the names of people are strings (i.e. objects), so we use the equals method for comparing them.
+Notice that the names of people are strings (i.e. objects), so we use the `equals` method for comparing them.

 <!-- ```java